There was an error with your log in

 • An experienced, local hiking guide with extensive knowledge of the area

-• Food and snacks for the duration of the tour
+• All food and snacks for the duration of the tour, as in the itinerary

 • Transportation to Whitefish, Montana